amineElgaini/laravel-gate-policies/README.md

-- Log in as **Author**: Verify they can edit their own posts but not others'.
-- Log in as **Admin**: Verify they can access an "Admin Only" section via Gate.
-- Log in as **Regular User**: Verify they can only view posts.

----

 # Gates

 A **Gate** is a simple authorization rule.
 Use it when the rule is small and not tied to one model too much